robertwijas/UISS/README.md

 UISS do not enforce any dependencies on your app.
 You can generate Objective-C code for your UISS style so you do not even have to link with UISS library in your production build.

-# But how does it really look like?
+# But how does it really look?

 Assuming you're familiar with UIAppearance proxy you probably wrote a piece of code similar to this one: